 Platelet Rich Plasma

-Platelet Rich Plasma (PRP) has been used for decades in surgical settings - from bone grafting in dentistry to hastening healing times and reducing infection rates in cosmetic surgery.
+Platelet Rich Plasma (PRP) is a regenerative medicine that has been used for decades in surgical settings - from bone grafting in dentistry to hastening healing times and reducing infection rates in cosmetic surgery.
 It is only in recent years that this application has come into the chronic pain arena.
-PRP is being used to treat knee meniscal tears, rotator cuff tears, osteoarthritis, hip joint degeneration, back pain, tendonosis, to name a few.
+PRP is being used to treat knee ligament tears, rotator cuff tendon tears, osteoarthritis, hip joint degeneration, back pain, tendonopathy, to name a few.

 The story here belongs to platelets.
 The heroes in the platelets are cytokines.
 The cytokines release growth factors and stimulate genetic activation directly at the site of injury.
 Among these growth factors are bone growth factors, cartilage growth factors, ligament growth factors, circulation growth factors and cellular adhesion molecules.
 Laying these growth factors in the heat of the damaged tissue helps to regenerate degenerated connective tissue.

-Procedure.
+PRP Procedure.
 Your blood is drawn and spun down into layers by a centrifuge.
 The platelet poor plasma is drawn off.
 What is left is the platelet rich portion.
-This concentrate is 3-5x higher in platelets than in normal blood.
 This small concentrate is then injected into the injured area.